Crowns vs. Inlays and Onlays

 Repeated wear and tear can degrade your inlays or crowns, and some dental hygiene habits may speed up the degradation process.

 You can damage your crown or onlay by:

 ||Grinding the teeth

 Dental crowns, inlays, and onlays require two separate visits.

 At your first visit for dental crowns, the damaged tooth will be prepared.
 The process involves the removal of the enamel.
 An impression of the tooth is then taken.
 At the second appointment, the dental crown is checked for fit and bite before being cemented over the entire surface of the affected tooth.

 Similarly, at the first visit for your inlay or onlays, the affected tooth is treated and the decay is drilled out.
 An impression of your mouth is then taken.
 At your second visit, your inlay or onlay is checked for fit and bite before being cemented inside the cavity.

 If you have tooth decay or tooth damage, it is important to get medical attention right away.
-If you need further information, don’t hesitate to get in touch with us at McDonald Dental, Dr. Louis McDonald and Dr. McDonald to schedule an appointment (346) 250-3575.
+If you need further information, don’t hesitate to get in touch with us at Kevin Nail, DDS Family & Cosmetic Dentistry, Dr. Kevin Nail and Dr. Nail to schedule an appointment (346) 250-3575.